falfiya/falfiya.github.io/cxx/README.md

 # C++

 When I use C++, I feel like I have a lot of choice on how to write things.
-It doesn't constrain me to any particular code style, or programming paradigm.
+It doesn't constrain me to any particular code style or programming paradigm.
 However, I believe that this is also what makes the language so cursed.
 Since there are several different ways to do anything, the language gets more complex and hard to understand.